-This school is aware that there is a strong link between poverty and disabilities that negatively impact on educational attainment. \Vi Children from low-income families are more likely than their peers to be born with inherited special educational needs and disabilities (SEND), are more likely to develop some forms of SEND in childhood and are less likely to move out of SEND while at school.
+This school is aware that there is a strong link between poverty and disabilities that negatively impact on educational attainment.
+Vi Children from low-income families are more likely than their peers to be born with inherited special educational needs and disabilities (SEND), are more likely to develop some forms of SEND in childhood and are less likely to move out of SEND while at school.
 Also, children with SEND are more likely than their peers to be born into poverty, and, in addition, more likely to experience poverty as they grow up.

 Wootton Bassett Infants School has made the achievement of pupils with SEND a whole school priority and is supported with expert advice from our SEND education specialists.
 Wootton Bassett Infants School also knows that a strong partnership with parents/carers is important and will continue to work collaboratively to support parents/carers as they seek to provide their children with a stimulating homelearning environment.
+We are an affordable school and are committed to challenge poverty as a barrier for all our pupils therefore improving the life chances our most vulnerable learners.